Tower Block of Commons: Reception

 Grace Dent wrote in The Guardian that the show "is absorbing and maddening in equal portions.
 Part MP rehabilitation show, part class war porn for angry, uppity sorts such as myself".
 She was particularly biting towards Austin Mitchell's wife Linda: "she gives herself enough rope to hang herself almost every half hour".

 Nancy Banks-Smith, also writing in The Guardian, said the programme was "a tribute to the backbone of the residents, and a jolly good joke at MPs' expense".

 In The Independent, Robert Epstein praised Tim Loughton and Mark Oaten's performance, noting that "get on with the job, actually learning something from their hosts; Oaten even goes so far as to get a petition going to have the mould-ravaged tower block knocked down.
 But it's clear that neither is entirely comfortable in their new homes".

 Kevin Maguire wrote in the Daily Mirror that the programme showed "snobbery" on the part of the Channel 4 executives who approved the show and described the participating politicians as "publicity-seeking" and "fools".
 He poured particular scorn on Oaten, saying his participation is no surprise: "the MP for Rent Boy Central treats TV as therapy".

 Nathan Bevan in Wales on Sunday said that watching Tim Loughton "doing his best "dad dancing" while trying to boogie to General Levy down the dancehall with the puffa-jacketed B19 posse was a hoot", but that Austin Mitchell's refusal to participate fully showed that he "seemed to exhibit only the faintest of grasps on reality".

-Claims of using actors
+Allegation of using actors

-In May 2022 Nadine Dorries, by this time Secretary of State for Digital, Culture, Media and Sport claimed that some of the people who had appeared alongside her were actors.
+In May 2022 Nadine Dorries, by this time Secretary of State for Digital, Culture, Media and Sport alleged that some of the people who had appeared alongside her were actors.
 This allegation was perceived as being particularly serious as Dorries's Department was due to make a decision on whether to privatise Channel 4.
 Reviews by Channel 4 and the production company found no evidence to substantiate the allegations.
 The Digital, Culture, Media and Sport Committee of MPs investigated the matter and concluded that the claims by Dorries were groundless.